drbean/curriculum/pages/homepage/markdown/JournalFour.md

 (Didn't talk about someone with good intonation as I did in 3C mentioning Linda, who wasn't there in 3C as it turned out.)

-Then said areas would play tapes, others would listen & --answer-- (discuss) think about 3 questions:
+Then said areas would play tapes, others would listen & ~~answer~~ (discuss) think about 3 questions:

 1. intonation
 2. grammar
 3. fluency (hesitancy: gave example)

-(or was that for the quiz on the 3 tapes. --Perhaps-- I think I didn't have any questions/ask them to discuss)
+(or was that for the quiz on the 3 tapes. ~~Perhaps~~ I think I didn't have any questions/ask them to discuss)

 This went better than 3C.
 I assigned 4 people in areas to handle the players.
 Others were to listen, draw closer perhaps.
-Although player operators were --not-- slow, didn't seek out tapes, finally snatches of conversation were heard in 4 corners.
+Although player operators were ~~not~~ slow, didn't seek out tapes, finally snatches of conversation were heard in 4 corners.
 I then stopped them and did the quiz.
 Same as before, except order of tapes was different and number 1 was best.

 It required all my concentration to play tapes.
 I did second listening exercise, talked about next week's homework, collected homework and ended.
 Lots more homework collected.